Mental Health Providers

 Some psychologists have a master’s degree in psychology, while others have a doctoral degree (PhD, PsyD) in clinical, educational, counseling or research psychology.
 Most states license psychologists to practice psychology.
 They can provide psychological testing, evaluations, treat emotional and behavioral problems and mental disorders, and provide therapy.

-Social workers have a bachelor’s degree, a master’s degree or doctoral degree.
+Social workers have a bachelor’s degree, a master’s degree, or a doctoral degree.
 In most states, social workers take an examination to be licensed to practice social work (LSW or LCSW).
 The type of license depends on their level of education and practice experience.
-Social workers provide various services, including assessment and treatment of mental illnesses, case management, and psychotherapy.
+Social workers provide various services, including assessing and treating mental illnesses, case management, and psychotherapy.

-Psychiatric/mental health nurses may have various degrees ranging from associates to doctoral degrees.
-Depending on their level of education and licensing, they provide a broad range of psychiatric and medical services, including the assessment and treatment of psychiatric illnesses, case management, and psychotherapy.
+Psychiatric/mental health nurses may have various degrees ranging from associate’s to doctoral degrees.
+Depending on their level of education and licensing, they provide a broad range of psychiatric and medical services, including assessing and treating psychiatric illnesses, case management, and psychotherapy.
 In some states, psychiatric nurses may prescribe medication.

 Licensed Professional Counselors

 Licensed Professional Counselors (LPC) have a master’s degree in psychology, counseling, or a similar discipline and typically have two years of post-graduate experience.
 They may provide services that include diagnosis and counseling for individuals, families, or both.
 They have a license issued in their state and may be certified by the National Academy of Certified Clinical Mental Health Counselors.

 Psychology Today has a wide variety of resources and the ability to search for therapists, support groups, psychiatrists, and treatment centers based on your zip code.

 Network Therapy has an abundance of resources for individuals looking for one-on-one options, treatment centers, and group therapy.
 You can also look for practices that are affiliated with the site in your area.